 To boost your activity level:

 - Exercise.
 People who are overweight or obese need to get at least 150 minutes a week of moderate-intensity physical activity to prevent further weight gain or to maintain the loss of a modest amount of weight.
-To achieve more significant weight loss, you may need to exercise 300 or more minutes a week.
+To achieve more-significant weight loss, you may need to exercise 300 minutes or more a week.
 You probably will need to gradually increase the amount you exercise as your endurance and fitness improve.
-To make your own exercise goal more doable, break it up into several sessions throughout the day, doing just 10 minutes at a time.
-Exercising with a partner can make this more fun and help you maintain your motivation.

-- Increase your daily activity.
+- Keep moving.
 Even though regular aerobic exercise is the most efficient way to burn calories and shed excess weight, any extra movement helps burn calories.
 Making simple changes throughout your day can add up to big benefits.
 Park farther from store entrances, rev up your household chores, garden, get up and move around periodically, and wear a pedometer to track how many steps you actually take over the course of a day.

 Behavior modification, sometimes called behavior therapy, can include:

 - Counseling.
 Therapy or interventions with trained mental health or other professionals can help you address emotional and behavioral issues related to eating.
 Therapy can help you understand why you overeat and learn healthy ways to cope with anxiety.
 You can also learn how to monitor your diet and activity, understand eating triggers, and cope with food cravings.
-Counseling may be available by telephone, email or Internet-based programs if travel is difficult.
 Therapy can take place on both an individual and group basis.
 More-intensive programs — those that include 12 to 26 sessions a year — may be more helpful in achieving your weight-loss goals.